 - Earlier, Pharaoh killed Hebrew sons to keep the Hebrews from becoming strong enough that in case of a war they could join the enemy and fight against Egypt.
 Fortunately for the Hebrews, Moses escaped slaughter.

 - And God Himself kills the firstborn of Egypt as one of the Ten Plagues, as well as David and Bathsheba's firstborn.
 In His case, it's the Omniscient Morality License: He's Lord over all creation.
+Also, compared to God, no human is innocent, regardless of age.

 - Some of the laws in the Old Testament requires parents to have their children stoned to death for being disobedient.